SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk5.6.md

 Since Mile's tirade I became a no-show to our rehearsals, and I never messaged anyone about my leave.
 Wyatt, the drummer, probably told them on my behalf.

 A week passed by, and it was the day of the competition.
 I stayed home.
 As usual, I was spending my time playing along with my collection of jazz records in the unfinished basement.
 The place looked ridiculous, really.
 One wall had a wooden beadboard pattern while the rest were drywall.
 One was painted yellow, another pink.
 The air was musty and topped the room off with a dirty, poorly maintained feeling.
-Maybe that room was what I deserved.

 I blasted one *Giant Steps* on the record player over and over again and played along.
 It was insanely fast and technical, but it was my dream to play the song like Coltrane did.
 I had been coming close, but every few lines I would stumble and fall.
 After maybe 3 hours of failing over and over again, and I set the trumpet down as frustration took over my body. *Maybe Miles was right.*